 Southern Sea Isle At Its Finest

-Despite its unified governance, Townsends Inlet has a definitive vibe of its own.
-Perhaps it is because of its location – being forty blocks from the town center of Sea Isle has allowed Townsends Inlet to develop a personality of its own, much like a child who has gone off to college.
-Perhaps it is because of the atmosphere – surrounded on three sides by ocean, bay and wild dunes, TI’s landscape creates the perfect prescription for peace.
-Or perhaps it is because of the community itself – residents here enjoy fellowship with one another throughout the year with various social clubs focusing on neighborhood improvement, gardening and books.
+Townsends Inlet has a definitive vibe of its own, despite its unified governance.
+It’s location has allowed Townsends Inlet to develop a personality of its own.
+Perhaps it is because of the atmosphere.
+Townsends Inlet is surrounded on three sides by ocean, bay and wild dunes.
+It’s landscape creates the perfect prescription for peace.
+Residents here enjoy fellowship with one another throughout the year.
+There are various social clubs focusing on neighborhood improvement, gardening and books.

-Before the summer of 2017, only 2 stores existed here – Blitz’s Deli and Nickelby’s Country store, a one-stop-shop for all things deli, bakery, café, grill and coffee house-related.
+Before the summer of 2017, only 2 stores existed here – Blitz’s Deli and Nickelby’s Country store.
+Nickelby’s is a one-stop-shop for all things deli, bakery, café, grill and coffee house-related.
 Live music is also offered here on weekend nights.
 Recently the building that once housed Blitz’s Market was demolished so a new, bigger and better Blitz’s could be built.

-Around the corner from Nickelby’s is a tiny ice cream shop called “Scoops” where visitors can grab a cone and sit at one of the few oversized wooden picnic tables to watch the Landis Avenue passersby.
+Around the corner from Nickelby’s is a tiny ice cream shop called “Scoops”.
+Here, visitors can grab a cone and sit at one of the few oversized wooden picnic tables to watch the Landis Avenue passersby.

-Further south, where Landis Avenue meets the bridge at 94th Street is the Townsends Inlet Waterfront Park.
-Here, visitors can find a playground, shade pavilion and a nature walk that opens up to an expansive natural beach area where the ocean meets the bay.
+The Townsends Inlet Waterfront Park is located further south, where Landis Avenue meets the bridge at 94th Street.
+A playground, shade pavilion and a nature walk are located here.
+The park opens up to an expansive natural beach area where the ocean meets the bay.
 The inlet, an entry way to the Intercoastal Waterway from the Atlantic Ocean, serves both commercial marine traffic as well as pleasure craft.
 It is a favorite spot to fish, have a picnic or just and watch a beautiful sunset over the bay.

 Until now, TI had basically three restaurants.
 Sunset Pier, at 86th Street and the bay, serves breakfast, lunch and dinner with a choice of indoor or outdoor seating and a BYOB option.
 A juice bar called Sunset Squeeze featuring acai bowls, smoothies and fresh squeezed juices was recently added to the restaurant.
 A Tackle Shop is open daily and provides boats for rent for crabbing, fishing or joy riding on the back bay, including a 20’ pontoon boat.
 Parasailing excursions also launch from this dock.